thomasebsmith/rhubarb-os/README.md

 ## Project Architecture
 RhubarbOS is designed as a microkernel &mdash; the actual OS-level code running is minimal.
-On top of this minimal layer, which implements processes, virtual memory, threads, and some permissions, other parts of the OS are written as regular processes with fairly broad permissions.
+On top of this minimal layer, which implements processes, virtual memory, threads, syscall delegation, and some permissions, other parts of the OS are written as regular processes with fairly broad permissions.

 To support this design, RhubarbOS's scheduler, permission checks, and IPC code will be highly optimized.